 There are three main types of interviews – Hypothetical, Technical and Competency based.
 Some interviews will have mixture of all three types of question.

-Competency interviews can be quite tough as they feel like more of an interrogation than a two way discussion however from an interviewer’s point of view they give a more fair account of what a candidate has actually done.
+Competency interviews can be quite tough as they feel like more of an interrogation than a two way discussion – however from an interviewer’s point of view they give a fairer account of what a candidate has actually done.

 Practice Interview Questions

-The best starting point for interview preparation is to imagine that you were the interviewer and what you would want to ask a candidate.
-Remember that the interviewer is on your side they want you to get the job so they don’t need to spend further time interviewing other people.
+The best starting point for interview preparation is to imagine that you are the interviewer and what you would want to ask a candidate.
+Remember that the interviewer is on your side, they want you to get the job so they don’t need to spend further time interviewing other people.
 Basically what they need to find out is: